 Our teams across the four codes of women's football, men's football, camogie, and hurling compete in local, national, trans-Tasman, and international compeititions.
 Below is a summary of the competitions in which we regularly compete.

 The O'Carroll Cup marks the beginning of a new season of Gaelic games.
-Played in July, the games are played over one day featuring at least one game across each code.
+Played at the beginning of the season, the games are played over one day featuring at least one game across each code.
 The cup is named after club patron Ann O'Carroll, and her late husband Austin, who were instrumental in reviving Gaelic games in the region in the 1980s, and seeing our games flourish in the 1990s through to the early 2000s.

-The Australasian state games is an annual interstate competition held over four or five days every October.
+The Australasian State Games is an annual interstate competition held over three or four days every October.
 Competitions include senior and intermediate men’s football, minor football (under 18), women’s football, hurling and camogie, involving up to 600 players.
 The first Australasian interstate football and hurling championship was played between New South Wales, Victoria and South Australia in 1971 in Melbourne.
 Today, the tournament is regularly contested by teams from Western Australia, South Australia, Victoria, New South Wales, Queensland, Canterbury, and Wellington.